This is the ultimate guide to finding the perfect new table for your home.

-Sitting water is laminate’s nemesis.
-While sprays of water or liquid can be wiped down, if water sits it can soak through and cause the MDF or particle board underneath to expand.
+Sitting water is the laminate’s nemesis.
+While sprays of water or liquid can be wiped down if the water sits, it can soak through and cause the MDF or particle board underneath to expand.
 It also can’t usually be repainted or refinished, so if you’re looking for a table that you will want to refinish at some point, don’t choose a laminate table!

 This video shows a brilliant tip for lifting wine glass stains off marble:

 Solid wood is a fantastic choice if you want a table that’s durable and will stand the test of time.
 Usually not light, solid wood furniture can be sanded and re-stained or repainted, which adds long-term value to the table you’re buying (especially if you’re someone who likes to mix things up a lot!).

 Wood varies in softness, grain, and color, depending on the type of tree and the quality of the wood.
 Oak, for example, is often used for furniture because of its relative hardness and semi-affordability.
 Pine is often much more affordable but is also quite a bit softer than oak.
 Premium woods from South America and Asia can also be used and provide some impressive distinction in your home!

 Care for solid wood furniture is generally very simple: clean up spills immediately and use an approved cleaner.
 You may choose to wax or seal your wood furniture periodically.